Frequently Asked Questions

 Yes, we are required by Massachusetts state law to run a CORI (background) check on all volunteers and staff on property.

 New volunteers will need to complete the online signup, or alternatively, our hard-copy volunteer packet.
-In addition, we need a completed Emergency Medical Release form (renewed annually) and CORI (background check) forms completed in full.
+In addition, we need a CORI (background check) form completed in full.
 We will provide all the forms to you.

 Lovelane lessons operate by semester.
 Whether you are a weekly volunteer or on our substitute list, we ask that you commit to at least one semester.
+A typical volunteer comes once a week for about three hours.
 Our semester dates are as follows: Fall: September 1st – January 31st of the following year Spring: February 1st – June 30th Summer: July 1st – August 31st For weekly volunteers for Fall and Spring semester, we ask that you don’t plan on missing more than 3 times over the entire semester.
 For weekly summer volunteers we ask you don’t plan on missing more than 2 times over the entire semester.
 We usually have a few different options for summer programming, so you can volunteer as much or as little as you would like around your busy summer schedule.
 Please let us know as far in advance as possible if you need to cancel your shift.
 To cancel please call 781-259-1177 x30.

 Yes, we are open 7 days a week and hold lessons on the weekends.